saint11/DeadWeight/source/game.md

 # Interlude

-The interlude rules are still very early and untested {.alert}
+The interlude rules are still untested, some balancing may be needed. {.alert}

 Interlude is the time between expeditions, it's when the characters rest, tend their wounds and plan their next job.
 Most **adventurers** do no want to  raid tombs and the horrible places they do, they have no other choice.
 While resting on the interlude the **adventurers** are actually draining their resources, **Blacksalt** is not a cheap place to live.
 Also be aware that characters can **die** during the interlude, specially if they are lacking of resources.